yangshun/front-end-interview-handbook/contents/front-end-system-design-ui-components.md

 - State is allowed to change over time during the lifecycle of the component, typically as a result of user interactions
 - Each component has its own state which allows _multiple instances_ of the component to coexist on a single page.
 The state of a component instance should not affect the state of another instance
-- If a component uses a value which can be derived from another piece of state, then that value should most likely not be part of the state.
+- Components are easier to reason about (read/understand) the less state there is.
+We should strive to reduce the amount of state needed.
+If a component uses a value which can be derived from another piece of state, then that value should most likely not be part of the state.
 For example if your component is rendering a list of items and you want to display a message when there are no items to render, there shouldn't be an additional `isEmpty` state because it can be derived from the length of the `items`
+- If a component has multiple sub-components, it'll be best if it's possible to consolidate the state within the top level and the rest of the components are pure and stateless

 ### API design